BottleRock 2023: A Sit-Down With The Band High Noon

 Pioneering San Luis Obispo was the first ever city in the U.S. to ban public smoking in 1990.
 The SLO ban-the-smokes ordinance started with a period of civic discussion and eventually passed as a motion, paving the way for other cities around the nation to follow suit.

-The Oprah Show declared S.L.O as America's Happiest City, citing urban planning decisions like making the town pedestrian-friendly with wide sidewalks and limiting fast food drive-throughs as reasons why.
+The Oprah Show declared S.L.O as America's Happiest City, based on urban planning decisions such as the town walkable designs like wide sidewalks and limiting fast food drive-thrus as reasons why.
 And hey, if Oprah says S.L.O. is the happiest city, then it must be a fact.

 There are many fun facts about San Luis Obispo related to names, and Paso Robles is named after the local trees!
 The city's full name is “El Paso de Robles,” which is Spanish for “The Pass of the Oaks.”
 Frankly, considering how beautiful the local oaks are, having a town named after them is only fair.